Endava/cats/docs/fuzzers/header-fuzzers/index.md

 - `VeryLargeStringsInHeadersFuzzer` - iterate through each header and send large values in the targeted header
 - `VeryLargeUnicodeStringsInHeadersFuzzer` - iterate through each header and send large unicode values in the targeted header
 - `ZalgoTextInHeadersFuzzer` - iterate through each header and send requests with zalgo text in the targeted header
+- `ZeroWidthCharsInNamesHeaders` - injects zero-width characters in the header names
+- `ZeroWidthCharsInValuesHeaders` - iterate through each header and send Zero-width characters in the targeted header

 You can run only these Fuzzers by supplying the `--checkHeaders` argument.